Selvakumars88/Selvakumars88/README.md

 - 🤝 **I’m looking to collaborate** on interesting Java-related projects, particularly in Android Development, Backend, or AWS.
 - 📬 **How to reach me**: You can reach me via selvakumars8343@gmail.com.
 - 😄 **Pronouns**: He/Him
-- ⚡ **Fun fact**: No matter what, I always love Java.
+- ⚡ **Fun fact**: No matter what, I always love Java and JAWA.
 It’s more than a language for me—it’s my path to mastery! 🌱

 Let’s connect and build something amazing! 🚀
 .